jrmunchkin/defi-cube-yield-farm/README.md

 There is 2 mains contracts:

-- The Cube Token : A ERC20 token with the specificity that only the address with Minter role can mint the token.
+- The Cube Token : An ERC20 token with the specificity that only the address with Minter role can mint the token.
 - The Cube Farm : The yield farming defi contract.

 The Cube Farm allow you to :